The Megalithic

 External Links:

+According to Burl, this is one of the earliest stone circles in Britain, dating to 3500 BC.
 The site includes two circles (north and south).
 The southern circle contains a ring of 13 standing stones about 12 meters (40 feet) in diameter.
 In the past it may have had 22 stones.
-In the center is a burial cist surrounded by a circle of stones about 3 meters (10 feet) in diameter.
-Other later burials are associated with the circle.
-According to the Historic Scotland information marker at the site, the southern circle's first incarnation may have been constructed around 3000 BCE.
+In the centre is a burial cist surrounded by a circle of stones about 3 meters (10 feet) in diameter.

 The northern circle is smaller and consists rounded river stones (which also fill the southern circle).
 In its center is a single stone; another stone is found on the edge of the circle.
 This circle may have originated as a timber circle.